-Join Tāmaki-based performer Samara Alofa for a special evening of music, featuring their latest tracks from Earth Punk!, other soundscape projects, alongside an opening poetry reading by a special guest.
+Join Tāmaki-based performer Samara Alofa for a special evening of music, featuring their latest tracks from Earth Punk!, other soundscape projects, alongside a poetry reading by special guest Arihia Latham.

 This event is free to attend as part of Enjoy's public programme for the show He waiata aroha, closing 22nd May.
 He waiata aroha is a new moving-image installation by Tāmaki Makaurau-based artist James Tapsell-Kururangi.
 Moving closer towards his whānau oral histories, the film meditates on aroha, living and Māori conceptions of time and history.